-The Competitor toolbox must not exceed 2 meters3 in volume.
-It can be multiple toolbox but the total of all toolbox, must not exceed the maximum volume indicated.
+The Competitor toolbox must not exceed 2 meters in volume.
+It can be multiple toolboxes, but the total of all toolboxes must not exceed the maximum volume indicated.
 There is no exception to this rule.
 If the Competitor toolbox is larger than what is indicated, the Competitor with the guidance of the NTC, will need to remove items from the toolbox and those items will not be used during the competition.
 All tools must fit inside one or more toolboxes.
 Tools outside of a toolbox will not be permitted.

-- 4.3 Required clothing (provided by competitor) - Competitors are to be dressed in a clean and appropriate manner.
-The Mechatronics contest recommends that you wear long pants, belt, socks, and must wear close toe shoes
+4.3 Required clothing provided by the competitor

-- T-shirts and/or lab coats may be provided to competitors. - Jewellery such as rings, bracelets and necklaces or any deemed unsafe by competition judges shall be removed - Proper shop attire is to be worn (no loose straps, baggy sleeves etc.).
+- Competitors are to be dressed in a clean and appropriate manner.
+The Mechatronics contest recommends that you wear long pants, belt, socks, and must wear close toe shoes - Jewellery such as rings, bracelets and necklaces or any deemed unsafe by competition judges shall be removed - Proper shop attire is to be worn (no loose straps, baggy sleeves etc.).
 Or any item deemed unsafe by competition judges

-5 SAFETY REQUIREMENTS
+5 HEALTH AND SAFETY